 - Three letters of recommendation

-- Personal statement, including research interests and two or three potential Biochemistry faculty thesis advisors.
+- Personal statement, including research interests and names of two or three potential Genetics faculty thesis advisors.

 M.S.
 Degree Requirements

 The coursework for the Master of Science degree is formulated with input from the student's guidance committee.
 Students admitted to the M.S. program are required to conduct a research project under the guidance of a faculty adviser, write and submit a thesis based on this research, and pass an oral examination covering graduate courses and thesis.

 Students must take a minimum of 30 credits, including at least three genetics courses (minimum of 10 credits), preferably covering the breadth of genetics, attend MCBS 997 Seminar each semester, present one seminar per year, and write and defend a 6-10 credit thesis (MCBS 899 Master's Thesis) before their guidance committee.

 Accelerated Master's Degree Requirements